-Each stamen developes as a small papillate outgrowth of meristematic tissue from the growing tip of the floral primordium.
-It grows actively and soon gets differentiated into an apical broader portion, the anther and the lower slender part, the filament.
+Each stamen develops as a small papillate outgrowth of meristematic tissue from the growing tip of the floral primordium.
+It grows actively and soon gets differentiated into an apical broader portion, the anther, and the lower slender part, the filament.

-The cross section of a very young anther consists of a homogenous mass of meristematic cells surrounded by an epidermal layer.
-Further growth of the anther makes it four lobed (Fig. 32c).
+The cross section of a very young anther consists of a homogeneous mass of meristematic cells surrounded by an epidermal layer.
+Further growth of the anther makes it four-lobed (Fig. 32c).

-5.2.1 The number of stamens varies from one to many

-Depending on the number of stamens, the flowers are grouped as :
+The number of stamens varies from one to many.
+Depending on the number of stamens, the flowers are grouped as:

-- (a) Monandrous : Flowers are with one stamen, e.g. Curcuma longa, Zingiber officinale - (b) Diandrous: Flowers are with two stamens e.g. Adhatoda vasica. - (c) Triandrous : Flowers are with three stamens. e.g. Triticum aestivum, Cyperus rotundus. - (d) Tetrandrous : Flowers are with four stamens. e.g. Ocimum tenuiflorum, Leonurus sibiricus - (e) Pentandrous : Flowers are with five stamens. e.g., Solanum nigrum, S. melongena. - (f) Hexandrous: Flowers are with six stamens. e.g. Oryza sativa, Bambusa tulda. - (g) Polyandrous : Flowers are with numerous stamens. e.g. Rosa centifolia, Ricinus communis, Acacia nilotica etc.
+(a) Monandrous: Flowers are with one stamen, e.g., Curcuma longa, Zingiber officinale.

+- (b) Diandrous: Flowers are with two stamens, e.g., Adhatoda vasica. - (c) Triandrous: Flowers are with three stamens, e.g., Triticum aestivum, Cyperus rotundus. - (d) Tetrandrous: Flowers are with four stamens, e.g., Ocimum tenuiflorum, Leonurus sibiricus. - (e) Pentandrous: Flowers are with five stamens, e.g., Solanum nigrum, S. melongena. - (f) Hexandrous: Flowers are with six stamens, e.g., Oryza sativa, Bambusa tulda.

+(g) Polyandrous: Flowers are with numerous stamens, e.g., Rosa centifolia, Ricinus communis, Acacia nilotica, etc.

-5.2.2 Attachment of anther to the filament
+Attachment of anther to the filament

-The anther becomes attached with the filament in various ways.
+The anther becomes attached to the filament in various ways.
 These are:

-Adnate: The filament or connective remains attached at the back of the anther throughout the whole length e.g. Magnolia sp.
+Adnate: The filament or connective remains attached at the back of the anther throughout the whole length, e.g., Magnolia sp.

-Innate or basifixed : Here filament apex becomes firmly attached to the base of the anther e.g. Argemone sp.
-Solanum sp.
+Innate or basifixed: Here the filament apex becomes firmly attached to the base of the anther, e.g., Argemone sp., Solanum sp.

-Dorsifixed: The apex of the filament becomes firmly attached to the back of the anther, e.g. Sesbania sp., Passiflora sp., Polianthes tuberosa.
+Dorsifixed: The apex of the filament becomes firmly attached to the back of the anther, e.g., Sesbania sp., Passiflora sp., Polianthes tuberosa.

-Versatile : Filament attached at a point near the middle of the back of the connective in such a way that anther moves freely in air e.g. Oryza sativa, Gloriosa superba etc.
+Versatile: Filament attached at a point near the middle of the back of the connective in such a way that anther moves freely in air, e.g., Oryza sativa, Gloriosa superba, etc.